OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 The **Deploy a release** step is one example, which (as the name suggests) can be used to deploy a release created for another project.
 [Script steps can also dynamically generate some Octopus resources](https://octopus.com/docs/infrastructure/deployment-targets/dynamic-infrastructure).

 But meta-step functionality is somewhat ad-hoc and limited.
-We need a more comprehensive solution to create and destroy resources within Octopus to reflect the short lived nature of feature branches.
+We need a comprehensive solution to create and destroy resources within Octopus to reflect the short lived nature of feature branches.

 The [Octopus CLI provides some additional functionality](https://octopus.com/docs/octopus-rest-api/octopus-cli), with the ability to create many Octopus resources like releases, channels, and environments.
 Unfortunately it does not include all the corresponding options to delete these resources, so it's not a complete solution.

 Another option is to use the REST API, which exposes every action the web UI can perform.
 However, I'd prefer to avoid writing a second CLI tool to manage the complete lifecycle of Octopus resources if possible.

-Fortunately the [Octopus Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) provides exactly what we need.
+Fortunately the [Octopus Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) offers exactly what we need.
 Combining this provider with the existing Terraform deployment steps in Octopus allows us to create our own meta-steps.
 This in turn means we can manage the ephemeral Octopus resources we need to represent feature branches.

 ## Runbooks to manage feature branches